CelestialGaming/Basic-Face-Tracking/README.md

 # What's broken:
 Please note that the "pseyecam" element is a separate project that I might move to a different repository.
 For now, please disregard it.

+Liscense:

+Choose Creative Commons Zero v1.0 Universal because I don't mind if people use it for anything, I just want some credit back :)